 Aaron is an airline pilot based out of San Francisco who lives in Fresno California.
-He is married to his wife Kristine and they have three young children.
+He is married to his wife Kristine and their three young children.

 At the age of twenty, Aaron was diagnosed with end stage renal disease and consequently was placed on dialysis.
 He received a kidney transplant in April of 2003 from his father at St. Vincent's medical center located in Los Angles California.

 He is forever grateful for this gift allowing him to continue living his life mostly unrestricted.
 He learned to fly and began his pursuit of becoming an airline pilot.
 He also took up technical rock climbing and became an avid climber in the Sierra Nevada mountain range.

 Presently, Aaron volunteers with his local credit union in a mentorship position to the board of directors.
-He also serves as a new-hire pilot mentor for the union in which he is part of.
+He also serves and a new-hire pilot mentor for the union in which is part of.

-Nnamdi Uyalor, Jr.
+Nnamdi Uyalor

-Nnamdi is a third-year law at Irvine University College of Law.
-He graduated from California State University, Fullerton and earned a bachelor's degree in Political Science.
-Given his current circumstances, his priority is graduating from law school and earning a Juris Doctorate Degree.
-Nnamdi's mother is essentially the driving force behind wanting to become a California Kidney Ambassador as his mother has Chronic Kidney Disease and is currently on Peritoneal Dialysis.
+Nnamdi is a third year law at Irvine University College of Law.
+He also graduated from California State University, Fullerton and earned his Bachelor's Degree in Political Science.
+Given his current circumstances, his propriety is graduating from law school and earning his Juris Doctorate Degree.
+Nnamdi's desire to become a Kidney Ambassador, to create legislative and policy changes on his mother's behalf.
+Nnamdi's mother is essentially the driving force behind him wanting to become a California Kidney Ambassador as his mother has Chronic Kidney Disease and is currently on Peritoneal Dialysis.
+Given his work ethic, commitment to legislative policy change, and excellent writing skills, he contends that he has the capability of becoming an Ambassador of the highest caliber.

-His second motivation for becoming a Kidney Ambassador is because the program will provide an excellent learning experience for him and his future career as a Healthcare attorney.
-As a future Healthcare attorney, Nnamdi will be able to represent kidney patients and other clients who have experienced mistreatment by the Healthcare industry in an official capacity.
-Nnamdi wants to become a Kidney Ambassador to represent his mother's interest and create legislative change on her behalf.
+Nnamdi's second motivation for becoming a Kidney Ambassador is because the program will provide an excellent learning experience for himself and his future career as a Healthcare attorney.
+For instance, it is his contention that the AAKP Ambassadors Initiative and its extensive network of government agencies, such as the United States Department Health and Human Services will provide him with the best foundation for exceling as a future Healthcare attorney.
+As a future Healthcare attorney, he will be able to represent kidney patients and other clients who have experienced mistreatment by the Healthcare industry in an official capacity similar to the Ambassador program.